Jenson752/JensonPortfolio.github.io/Projects/Business Intelligence System/README.md

 ## Project Overview

 **Giant Bicycle Corporation** was founded in 1972 in Taiwan and has become a major player in the global bicycle manufacturing industry with a 10.5% market share.
 Known for its complex distribution network and e-commerce platform, Giant seeks to enhance its online sales performance through a robust Business Intelligence (BI) solution.
+As the **Business Intelligence Consultant** appointed by Giant Bicycle Corporation, I have been tasked with leading this critical BI initiative.

 ## Project Aim and Objectives